 Friulane Shoes in Venice

-The ultimate shoe of Friuli, is made from recycled materials like jute coffee sacks for the upper and bicycle tires for the sole.
+The ultimate shoe of Friuli is made from recycled materials like jute coffee sacks for the upper and bicycle tires for the sole.
 They were worn by women and eventually found their way to the city of Venice where gondoliers adopted them for their comfort and non-slippery rubber soles, which prevented damage to the varnish on gondolas.
-These Gondolier shoes or Furlane come in various colors, and styles and can range from a simple design to somewhat ornate with embroidery.

-Why Friulane shoes has become synonymous for Gondolier shoes?
+Why have Friulane shoes become synonymous with Gondolier shoes?

 The original Friulane shoes were invented by women in the region of Friuli.
-These party shoes were hand sewn with discarded fabrics and materials, including old bicycle tires for the soles.
+These handmade shoes were sewn from discarded fabrics and materials, including old bicycle tires for the soles.

-Today in Friuli they are still made by hand with local craftsmen in small batches and have become a popular trend in Italian sustainable fashion.
-They're also lightweight and seasonless, meaning they can be worn all year round.
+Today in Friuli, they are still made by hand by local craftsmen in small batches and have become a trend in Italian sustainable fashion.
+They're also lightweight and seasonless, making them wearable year-round.

 Who buys them?

 If you're looking for a chic and timeless footwear option, Friulane shoes are your go-to.
-They are made by hand and many laboratories in Friuli still use recycled materials in the traditional manner, including used bicycle tires for the soles.
+Many workshops in Friuli continue to use recycled materials in the traditional manner, including used bicycle tires for the soles.

-These original Furlana slippers emerged in the region of Friuli in northern Italy, centuries ago where they were stitched together by women from scraps of fabric, such as jute sacks and old sheets.
-In the 19th century, a wave of poverty struck the region, and these shoes became a symbol of survival, dignity and resistance.
+These original Furlana slippers emerged centuries ago in northern Italy, where women stitched them from fabric scraps such as jute sacks and old sheets.
+In the 19th century, during a wave of poverty, these shoes became a symbol of survival, dignity, and resistance.

-Yeas later when they start getting sold on the Rialto Bridge they quickly became popular among gondoliers, hence the name Gondolier Shoes or Venetian shoes.
+Years later, they began being sold on the Rialto Bridge and quickly gained popularity among gondoliers, earning the nickname Gondolier Shoes or Venetian shoes.

 What are they made of?

-Modern but still traditional Friulane shoes are handmade with a rubber sole, originally made for bike tires, and fine velvet for a comfortable, embracing fit.
-Perfect for a casual-chic style, they can be worn indoors and out.
+Modern but still traditional, Friulane shoes are handmade with a rubber sole—originally made from bike tires—and fine velvet for a comfortable, secure fit.
+They’re perfect for a casual-chic look and suitable for both indoor and outdoor wear.

-The shoes soon spread to Venice, where they appeared on the feet of the gondoliers who appreciated their comfort as they stood up all day.
+The shoes soon spread to Venice, where gondoliers appreciated their comfort as they stood all day long.

 Where can I find them?

-Friulane shoes, called scarpet or papusse in Italy, are a must have for every fashion lover.
-They are genderless and look great with everything, from jeans to evening dresses.
+Friulane shoes—called "scarpet" or "papusse" in Italy—are a must-have for every fashion lover.
+Genderless and versatile, they pair effortlessly with anything from jeans to evening dresses.

 Back to blog